How to Create Flowcharts Series -

 Flow Chart Defined

 A flow chart is a graphical or symbolic representation of a process.
-Each step in the process flow is represented by a different symbol and contains a short text description of the process step in the flow chart symbol.
-The flow chart symbols are linked together with arrow connectors (also known as flow lines).
+Each step in the process is represented by a different symbol and contains a short description of the process step.
+The flow chart symbols are linked together with arrows showing the process flow direction.

 Q: Did you just say "the coolness of flow charts"?